dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

     info:    storage blob copy start command OK

     ```
-1. The copy could take up to 20 minutes or possibly longer, you can monitor the progress by repeatedly issuing the following command:
+1. The copy could take up to 20 minutes or possibly longer (in tests it sometimes ran as long as 60 minutes), you can monitor the progress by repeatedly issuing the following command:

     > **Note**: As before, make sure to put your actual storage account key value in for the `--account-key xxx...xxx==`  paramter value.